Food loss and waste: Retail

-Food-Service Industry
+Food-service industry

-To address food waste, it is understood that there are multiple stakeholders throughout the food supply chain.
-The food supply chain is a market-driven system that requires a specific focus on each stakeholder in the food-making process and their food waste quantification can be dependent on geographical scales.
-This geographical scale then results in the production of different definitions of food waste, as mentioned earlier, with respect to the complexities of food supply chains (FSCs) and then create a narrative that further shows the needs for specific research on important stakeholders.
+Addressing food waste requires involving multiple stakeholders throughout the food supply chain, which is a market-driven system.
+Each stakeholder and their food waste quantification can be dependent on geographical scales.
+This geographical scale then results in the production of different definitions of food waste, as mentioned earlier, with respect to the complexities of food supply chains and then create a narrative that further shows the needs for specific research on important stakeholders.
 The food service industry suggests to be a key stakeholder to achieve mitigation.
 The key players within the food service industry include the manufacturers, producers, farmers, managers, employees, and consumers.
-The key causes of food waste in restaurants include the food menu, the production procedure, the use of pre-prepared versus whole food products, dinnerware size, type of ingredients used, the dishes served, opening hours, and disposal methods.
+The key factors relating to food waste in restaurants include the food menu, the production procedure, the use of pre-prepared versus whole food products, dinnerware size, type of ingredients used, the dishes served, opening hours, and disposal methods.
 These factors then can be categorized in the different stages of operations that relate to pre-kitchen, kitchen-based, and post-kitchen processes.

 In restaurants in developing countries, the lack of infrastructure and associated technical and managerial skills in food production have been identified as the key drivers in the creation of food waste currently and in the future.
-Comparatively, developed countries show that the majority of food waste is produced post-consumer, which is driven by the low prices of food and disposable income, consumers high expectations of food cosmetic standards, and the increasing disconnect between consumers and how food is being produced (Urbanization).
+Comparatively, the majority of food waste in developed countries tends to be produced post-consumer, which is driven by the low prices of food, greater disposable income, consumers' high expectations of food cosmetic standards, and the increasing disconnect between consumers and how food is being produced (Urbanization).
 That being said, in United States restaurants alone, an estimated 22 to 33 billion pounds are wasted each year.

+Serving plate size reduction has been identified as an intervention effective at reducing restaurant food waste.
+Under such interventions, restaurants decrease the size of plates for meals provided to diners.
+Similar interventions which have been found to be effective at reducing restaurant food waste include utilizing reusable rather than disposable plates and decreasing serving size.